neilsutcliffe/mvc-react/README.md

 I have taken the type MVC patterns I have seen in Enterprise .net appliations and created a very similar style system.

+## Philosphy
+Take the new and make it look old.
+If Fender does it for guitars, why can't we do it for websites?

 The React is *static*.
 It is rendered to HTML.
 --
 ## Why?